 What are the types of DJ stent removal?

 ||The DJ stent is removed with a rigid endoscope

-||The DJ stent is removed with the fiberoptic endoscope|

-|Pain||There is mild and bearable pain.||There is only burning and slight discomfort, but no pain.
+||There is only burning and slight discomfort, but no pain.

 ||Extraction can be performed even in a lying position.

 Diagnosis and Procedure Of DJ Stent Removal